 Christmas and New Year, Adeje

 Adeje always put on a decent Christmas programme with some of the best events taking place in the town of Adeje and at La Caleta.
 For Christmas concerts, markets and the Los Reyes Magos parade, Adeje Town is best whereas the end of year party at La Caleta is probably the best outdoor bash in the south of Tenerife.
+Full Christmas programme here.

 Christmas and New Year, Arona

 Events in Arona are a bit spread out between the resorts (Los Cristianos and Playa de las Américas) and the municipality’s main towns in the hills but there are concerts, markets and various events planned.
+Full Christmas programme here.

 The Best Festivals and Music on Tenerife in December